jose-d-maliakkal/ACS-Project/README.md

     ```
     By calling this function, we identify the optimal number of cluster using the elbow method and then train the kmean model on this dataset using the identified optimal cluster.
 The resulting clusters and then visualised based on the cluster characterstics.

+ 7. Predictive Modelling

+    By running the predictive_modelling.py script we specify the architecture of the ANN model, including the input, hidden, and output layers optimised for predictive performance and train the ANN model using the dataset.
+We then utilise this trained ANN model to predict customer churn based on critical customer attributes.

 ## Tasks Completed

 ### Data Engineering